-Using ingredients like naturally anti-fungal tea tree oil and stimulating peppermint, we have high hopes for the Hydrating Tea Tree Mint Shampoo from Organix (OGX), and we’re here to give you a truthful recommendation for those dealing with dandruff, dry itchy flakes, and an overall distressed scalp.
+Using ingredients like the naturally occurring anti-fungal tea tree oil and stimulating peppermint, we have high hopes for the Hydrating Tea Tree Mint Shampoo from Organix (OGX), and we’re here to give you a truthful recommendation for those dealing with dandruff, dry itchy flakes, and an overall distressed scalp.

 The Shampoo: How it Looks, Feels, Smells, and Washes

 How it Looks: The tea tree shampoo from OGX arrived packaged in a nice looking “garden” green bottle.
 We have to say, the products from OGX are very elegant and stylish looking, giving the impression of a salon-quality shampoo.
 The shampoo itself is a pale, iridescent blue, which isn’t the true representation of any of the ingredients used in the formula.
 There must be artificial colors involved.

 How it Feels: The tea tree shampoo is a gel-like texture and foams up quite easily.
 It left my hair and scalp feeling soft.
 I personally would have no need for a conditioner if I used this shampoo – however, your personal taste may vary there.

 How it Smells: The shampoo from OGX smells very minty, as expected, and left my skin smelling very pleasant and fresh.
 I really enjoyed the smell and would love to carry this scent around with me throughout the day.

 How it Washes: The shampoo foams up easily and was easy to wash off.
 It didn’t leave a residue on my skin or left me feeling sticky or dry.
 Those who deal with a dry, irritated scalp may like how this shampoo makes their hair feel and the softness it gives to their scalp, leaving it feeling nourished.